getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 sidebar_order: 2
 ---

 The Issue Owners feature allows you to create rules to decide which user or team should own an [Issue]({%- link _documentation/data-management/event-grouping/index.md -%}).
 These rules resemble a typical code owners file in a repository, and can match on file paths of files in the stack trace, URL of the request, or event tags.
-You can automatically assign issues to their owners and alert them about it, allowing you to find the developer with the most context about a fix.
+You can automatically assign issues to their respective owners, which will trigger an alert, allowing you to find the developer with the most context about a fix.

 ## How It Works

-While the feature is called Issue Owners, Sentry matches ownership rules against individual events in an issue.
-This has implications for different parts of Sentry that rely on this feature, which we describe in more detail on this page.
-But this is generally not a problem, and you can think of issue owners as an issue-level property.
+Sentry matches ownership rules against individual events in an issue.
+This matching is relied upon in other areas of Sentry, described in the following sections.
+One key item: Issue owners are set for an issue, not a project or organization.

 ### Creating Rules

 You define ownership rules per project.
-To configure ownership rules, navigate to your **Project Settings > Issue Owners,** or click on the "Create Ownership Rule" button on an issue details page.
+To configure ownership rules, navigate to your **Project Settings > Issue Owners**, or click on the "Create Ownership Rule" button on an issue details page.

-There are three types of matchers available:
+Types of matchers available:

 1. Path: matches against all file paths in the event's stack trace
 2. URL: matches against the event's `url` tag